unifiedjs/unified-language-server/readme.md

 server features:

 *   `textDocument/codeAction`
-    — The language server implements code actions based on the `expected` field on reported messages.
+    — the language server implements code actions based on the `expected` field on reported messages.
     A code action can either insert, replace, or delete text based on the range of the message and the expected value.